felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. rubric:: Description

+Abstract: Gaussian graphical models (GGMs) are frequently used to explore networks, such as gene regulatory networks, among a set of variables.
+Under the classical theory of GGMs, the construction of Gaussian graphical networks amounts to finding the pairs of variables with nonzero partial correlation coefficients.
+However, this is infeasible for high-dimensional problems for which the number of variables is larger than the sample size.
+In this article, we propose a new measure of partial correlation coefficient, which is evaluated with a reduced conditional set and thus feasible for high-dimensional problems.
+Under the Markov property and adjacency faithfulness conditions, the new measure of partial correlation coefficient is equivalent to the true partial correlation coefficient in construction of Gaussian graphical networks.
+Based on the new measure of partial correlation coefficient, we propose a multiple hypothesis test-based method for the construction of Gaussian graphical networks.
+Furthermore, we establish the consistency of the proposed method under mild conditions.
+The proposed method outperforms the existing methods, such as the PC, graphical Lasso, nodewise regression, and qp-average methods, especially for the problems for which a large number of indirect associations are present.
+The proposed method has a computational complexity of nearly O(p2), and is flexible in data integration, network comparison, and covariate adjustment.

 .. rubric:: Some fields described
 * ``alpha1`` The significance level of correlation screening.
 In general, a high significance level of correlation screening will lead to a slightly large separator.
 * ``alpha2`` The significance level of ψ screening.